wakesurfer/iotmeetup/instructions/iotclient.md

  And copy the template to the file we will use as per below.
 ```
 cp iotclient_template.c iotclient.c
+*An important note here.
+If you skipped ahead an already ran the iotclient.c then you must continue work with the exact same file.
+You can open and edit it, replacing the contents in it etc. But do not replace it via a copy operation.*
 ```
 2. Open the file **iotclient.c** either on the Raspberry or if you choose to pull down the repo to your laptop.